 Who should attend?

-After completing this seminar participants should be able to:
+After completing this theoretical&practical course, attendees should be able to:

 Because of the dynamic epidemic situation, the COVID related restrictions will be updated.